Pranavaaaaaaa/IBM_Internship_Project/README.md

 automatically classify a road or bridge construction project into its correct PMGSY_SCHEME based on its physical and financial characteristics.

-Dataset trained model is available
+Dataset is available in this repository itself

 # Note: Run the ipynb file on ibm cloud for seamless execution